A person who acts on the behalf of another based upon instructions of another.

 - However, if novel/unique without benefit to the principal, then a court may find that the apparent authority does not bind the principal.

 If a third party reasonably believes that the principal has given the imposter authority to act, then the imposters actions can bind the principal.

-To terminate express authority, there must be some communication between principal and agent.
+To terminate actual authority, there must be some communication between P&A.

 Termination of Authority - apparent

 To terminate apparent authority, the principal must communicate to the third party that the relationship or authority is terminated.